Strengthening ACTA’s support for registries and enabling engagement between registries and the clinical trials community

 The activities of the HEAT SIG focus on targeted integration of health economic analyses in late phase trials and improved awareness of methods used to conduct health economic analyses of trials.
 This is being achieved through:

-- Development of a Find a Health Economist (FAHE) Platform.
-ACTA is currently developing this public facility on the ACTA website to connect trialists and health economists with other health economists for purposes of collaboration.
-Because health economic input is vital into all aspects of trial design, the FAHE facility will act as a platform for engagement and interaction within the sector.
-The FAHE facility has successfully been launched, and is accessible via the following link.
+This public directory aims to connect trialists and health economists with other health economists for purposes of collaboration.
+Because health economic input is vital to all aspects of trial design, the FAHE directory acts as a platform for engagement and interaction within the sector.

-Throughout the course of the grant, the HEAT SIG will continue to act as a forum for high level discussion.
-To continue to work towards building capacity in health economics, the Group will look to hold presentations and webinars on various methodological topics, including consideration of both national and international speakers.
-You may access our previous presentations below
+The HEAT SIG acts as a forum for high level discussion.
+To continue to work towards building capacity in health economics, the Group holds regular presentations and webinars on various methodological topics, including consideration of both national and international speakers.
+Previous presentations are available below or via our Resource Library

 Latest Resources